karamazov85/pebblebeach/src/content/sixthpost.md

 ---
 title: Moon
-teaser: My moon is at her apogee, the farthest she can get from me
+teaser: My moon is at her apogee, the farthest she can get from me...
 author: Adam
 date: july 18 2020
 featured: false
+imageUrl: ../images/moon.jpg
 ---

-Without overthinking
-let’s just understand

-the overeducated underachievers
-who overpopulate the understory

-the underestimated overconfident
-who have overrun all under the sky

-the understatedly subtle, undercut
-by the overwhelming and its hype

-the overused filters that overexpose
-what underwhelms otherwise

-the bleak undercurrents that undermine
-the overpowering, bullish overtones.

-Without overreacting
-let’s just underscore:

-under-liked, I keep watching
+My moon is at her apogee
+The farthest she can get from me
+Is it something that I said?
-over lives that we call lives
+A silent friction that we had?

-and refuse to go under
-till all this over/under

-is over.
+Look how quickly her smile fades
+How steadily she now rotates
+to turn her mild, celestial face
+to empty wall, to empty space

+Little Moon, my Little Moon
+Come back to rise in my lagoon
+My howling wolves are all on fire
+My tidal patterns go haywire

+Luckily, moons can be bribed
+after they have sulked and cried
+Gifts, kisses, massage – and then
+the masses may converge again

+Just remember: love is the Force
+that draws gravitational course
+My moon is back, at perigee
+As close as she can get to me